Svenum/attic-builder/README.md

       BUILD_PACKAGES: "true"
       INSTALL_DEPS: "true"
       NO_KEEP_ATTIC_CONF: "true"
-      LITTLE_SPACE: "true" #Recommended to set this to true in the Docker
+      LITTLE_SPACE: "true" #Recommended to set this to true in the Docker, will delete everything after a build to use as less disk space as possible.
       ONLY_BUILD_SYSTEMS: "" #Only build the systems in this list, if you do not provide this, all will be built
       ATTIC_CACHE_NAME: "" #REQUIRED: The name of the attic cache
       ATTIC_CACHE_URL: "http://attic:8080" #REQUIRED: The url of the attic cache (in a docker-compose setup it's recommended to use the service name, to avoid bandwidth hits)
       ATTIC_CACHE_TOKEN: "" #REQUIRED: The token to use for the attic cache
       MAX_JOBS: 2 #The maximum number of jobs to run at once
       DONT_FAIL: "true" #If set to true, the script will append the --keep-going to nix build
-      LOG_LEVEL: "DEBUG" #The log level of the script (can be DEBUG, INFO, WARNING, ERROR)
+      LOG_LEVEL: "INFO" #The log level of the script (can be DEBUG, INFO, WARNING, ERROR)
       JSON_LOGGING: "false" #If set to true, the script will log in json format
 ```